raphaelvallat/antropy/docs/index.rst

 Execution time
 ==============

-One of the main goal of EntroPy is to provide **fast** and efficient function to measure the complexity of time-series.
-Therefore, we try to optimize the code (e.g. by using Numba).
 Here are some benchmarks computed on an average PC (i7-7700HQ CPU @ 2.80 Ghz - 8 Go of RAM).

 .. code-block:: python